calebglawson/twint-sklearn-twitter-classifier/readme.md

 * fetch_followers.py
     * Fetch the followers of a given user ID.
 Optionally filter and limit results.
 Outputs CSV.
 * gather_data.py
     * From a list of twitter users, gather the twitter data, persist it, and compute stats.
-Outputs SQLite Databases.
+Outputs a single SQLite Database the machine learning model and Excel reports for humans.
 * generate_model.py
     * From a DB outputted by gather_data.py, generate a machine learning model which will classify twitter users in one of two classes.
 Outputs .joblib of the model and test results.
 * predict.py
     * From a DB outputted by gather_data.py, load a machine learning model outputted by generate_model.py and classify the twitter users.
 Outputs CSV of the results.
-* view_data.py
-    * From a list of users or a single user, fetch the data used to compute stats from the DB and organize it in a human-readable way.
-Outputs CSV files.

-## Databases
+## Database
 * *.db
     * The computed stats outputted by gather_data.py
-* *_twint_data.db
-    * The twint twitter data outputted by gather_data.py

 ## CSVs
 * watchlist.csv